mpv-player/mpv/DOCS/man/mpv.rst

 FILES
 =====

+Note that this section assumes Linux/BSD.
+On other platforms the paths may be different.
 For Windows-specifics, see `FILES ON WINDOWS`_ section.

 ``/usr/local/etc/mpv/mpv.conf``
     mpv system-wide settings (depends on ``--prefix`` passed to configure - mpv in default configuration will use ``/usr/local/etc/mpv/`` as config directory, while most Linux distributions will set it to ``/etc/mpv/``).

+``~/.cache/mpv``
+    The standard cache directory.
+Certain options within mpv may cause it to write cache files to disk.
+This can be overridden by environment variables, in ascending order:

+    :1: If ``$XDG_CACHE_HOME`` is set, then the derived cache directory will be ``$XDG_CACHE_HOME/mpv``.
+    :2: If ``$MPV_HOME`` is set, then the derived cache directory will be ``$MPV_HOME``.

+    If the directory does not exist, mpv will try to create it automatically.

 ``~/.config/mpv``
     The standard configuration directory.
 This can be overridden by environment